Will Self: Career

-After graduating from Oxford, Self worked for the Greater London Council, including as a road sweeper, whilst residing in Brixton.
+After graduating from Oxford, Self worked for the Greater London Council, including as a road sweeper, while residing in Brixton.
 He pursued a career as a cartoonist for the New Statesman and other publications and as a stand-up comedian.
 He moved to Gloucester Road around 1985.
 In 1986 he entered a treatment centre in Weston-super-Mare, where he claimed that his heroin addiction was cured.
 In 1989, "through a series of accidents", he "blagged" his way into running a small publishing company.

 The publication of his short story collection The Quantity Theory of Insanity brought him to public attention in 1991.
 Self was hailed as an original new talent by Salman Rushdie, Doris Lessing, Beryl Bainbridge, A. S. Byatt and Bill Buford.
-In 1993 he was nominated by Granta magazine as one of the 20 "Best Young British Novelists".
+In 1993, he was nominated by Granta magazine as one of the 20 "Best Young British Novelists".
 Conversely, Self's second book, My Idea of Fun, was "mauled" by the critics.

 Self joined the Observer as a columnist in 1995.
-He gained negative publicity in 1997 when he was sent to cover the election campaign of John Major and was caught by a rival journalist using heroin on the Prime Minister's jet; he was fired as a result.
+In 1997 when covering the election campaign of John Major, he was caught, by a rival journalist, "snorting" heroin on the Prime Minister's jet; he was fired as a result.
 At the time, he argued "I'm a hack who gets hired because I do drugs".
 He joined the Times as a columnist in 1997.
 In 1999 he left the Times to join the Independent on Sunday, which he left in 2002 for the Evening Standard.

 He has made many appearances on British television, especially as a panellist on Have I Got News for You and as a regular on Shooting Stars.
 Since 2008 Self has appeared five times on Question Time.
 He stopped appearing in Have I Got News for You, stating the show had become a pseudo-panel show.
-Between 2003 and 2006 he was a regular contributor to the BBC2 television series Grumpy Old Men.
+Between 2003 and 2006, he was a regular contributor to the BBC2 television series Grumpy Old Men.

 Since 2009, Self has written two alternating fortnightly columns for the New Statesman.
 The Madness of Crowds explores social phenomena and group behaviour, and in Real Meals he reviews high street food outlets.
 For a May 2014 article in The Guardian, he wrote: "the literary novel as an art work and a narrative art form central to our culture is indeed dying before our eyes", explaining in a July 2014 article that his royalty income had decreased "dramatically" over the previous decade.
 The July article followed the release of a study of the earnings of British authors that was commissioned by the Authors' Licensing and Collecting Society.

 Self is a professor of Modern Thought at Brunel University London.
 He was appointed in 2012.

+Self is a presenter for programmes on BBC Radio 4.